Bellfalasch/frontend-forum/slides.md

 # Slack for a front-ender

 We use Slack as our go-to tool for internal communication.
-Use it rather than call for holding meetings, or sending e-mails.
+Use it rather than big meetings, or sending e-mails.

 Some guidance in how Gjensidige uses Slack:
 * **Openness** - don't let valuable information die in private messages.